 One of the duties owed to the Estate by the Executor is to fully account for all the assets and liabilities.
 This is an accounting and therefore must file with the Court.
 Although requiring no special skills, the accounting itself requires that the administrator posses the ability to keep records and other details relevant to the probate estate.

-Every personal representative must, unless the notice has been given by a special administrator as provided in Section 215 of this title, within two (2) months after the issuance of his letters, file notice to the creditors of the decedent stating that claims against said deceased will be forever barred unless presented to such personal representative, at the personal representative’s place of residence or business, or at the place of business of the attorney for the personal representative, as specified in the notice, by the presentment date stated in the notice.
+Every personal representative must, within two (2) months after the issuance of his letters, file notice to the creditors of the decedent stating that claims against said deceased will be forever barred unless presented to such personal representative, at the personal representative’s place of residence or business, or at the place of business of the attorney for the personal representative, as specified in the notice, by the presentment date stated in the notice.
 The presentment date shall be a date certain which is at least two (2) months following the date said notice is filed, and the first publication of said notice shall appear on or before the tenth day after the filing of said notice.

 If the presentment date stated is a Saturday, Sunday, or legal holiday, the presentment date shall be deemed to be the next succeeding day which is not a Saturday, Sunday, or legal holiday.
 The notice to creditors shall be given by publication in some newspaper in the county in which the probate is filed once each week for two (2) consecutive weeks, and by mail to all known creditors of the decedent at their respective last-known available addresses, in accordance with Section 6 of this act.
 The notice shall be substantially in the following form: Tips for Avoiding Probate Contests and Estate Disputes 1.
 Set up a Living Trust 2.
 Hold title to real property with a right of survivor-ship.
 3. Checking accounts should always have a POD provision.
 4. Consider gifting away property you no longer need while you are still living.
 For help call us 918.743.2233